janhq/cortex.so/docs/cli/models/index.md

 :::info
-- This command uses a `model_id` from the model that you have downloaded or available in your file system.
+This command uses a `model_id` from the model that you have downloaded or available in your file system.
-- Model preset is applied only at the start of the model and does not change during the chat session.
 :::

 **Options**: